kubevela/kubevela.github.io/versioned_docs/version-v1.3/how-to/dashboard/user/user.md

 title: User management
 ---

-Once installed VelaUX has one built-in `admin` user that has full access to the system. it is recommended to use this user only for initial configuration and then create new user or configure SSO integration.
+Once VelaUX is installed, there's a built-in administrator user with full access to the system.
+It is recommended to use the admin user only for the initial configuration, then switch to another user or configure the SSO integration.

 ## Local users/accounts